chazchumley/components/README.md

 ## Drupal and Pattern Lab Links
 - Drupal 9 URL: `https://components.ddev.site`
 - Pattern Lab URL: `https://components.ddev.site:3000`

+> Note: If you happen to be a Lando user or have been using another Docker based instance then you may need to modify the ports above to be something like https://components.ddev.site:8000

 ## Drupal Credentials
 - username: **admin**